 LinkedIn and social media are golden tools to help you avoid saying or doing the wrong thing with the person you are prospecting.
 This can include simple things like not telling cat jokes to a prospect whose social media is full of their work as a kitten rescuer.
 You can also gain insights into the way your prospects thinks.
 It's easy to get a sense of how they fit into their organization, and what their motives may be.
-For example, whether your prospect has been with the company 5 days or is a 5 year veteran.
-You might approach the new person differently.
-Similarly, if your prospect is an engineer you might approach them differently than if they are a sales manager.
+For example, your prospect could have been with the company for 5 days or for 5 years... and your approach should reflect that.
+Similarly, if your prospect is an engineer, for instance, you would want to approach them differently than if they were a sales manager.
 If your prospect is from another culture, it is helpful to do a bit of research on how that culture makes decisions.

 Keep in mind, in these early interactions, prospects may keep you at arm's length.
 They occasionally have to fend-off aggressive salespeople.
 The we-we conversation is a tool that helps prospects to do that.
 To counter it, separate your personal self by saying "I." And call your company by name.
 Your prospect will follow your lead when you ask a couple (unintrusive) personal questions (e.g. Have you lived in this city most of your life?).
-In a B2B sale, key relationships between individuals must be developed.
-Relationships that transform the B2B formalities into individuals working toward a win-win.
+In a B2B sale, key relationships between individuals must be developed -- relationships that transform the B2B formalities into individuals working toward a win-win.

-Let's face it.
-It is easier to talk about ourselves and our business.
+Let's face it, it is easier to talk about ourselves and our business than just about anything else.
 We know a lot about these things.
-It is comforting and can even boost our confidence when we say something smart that we know for certain.
-The trouble is that little of this matters to the prospect.
-Except that it ate into your time with the prospect.
+It is comforting and can be a big confidence booster boasting about what you know.
+The trouble is, little of this matters to the prospect (except for the fact that you wasted their time).
 And the clock is ticking.
-Look at it this way: there is little or no chance that you walked into a B2B meeting fully understanding the prospect's situation or challenges.
-In fact, most prospects don't yet understand fully either.
-And they have the inside information!
+Look at it this way: there is little or no chance that you walked into a B2B meeting with a full understanding the prospect's situation or challenges.
+In fact, most prospects don't yet understand fully either -- and they have the inside information!